What's Love Got to Do with It (1993 film)

-What's Love Got to Do with It is a 1993 American biographical film based on the life of American music icon Tina Turner.
-It was directed by Brian Gibson and written by Kate Lanier.
-The film stars Angela Bassett as Tina Turner and Laurence Fishburne as her husband Ike Turner.
+What's Love Got to Do with It is a 1993 American biographical film based on the life of singer-songwriter Tina Turner.
+Directed by Brian Gibson and written by Kate Lanier from an uncredited story draft by the late Howard Ashman, based on Tina's 1986 autobiography I, Tina, it stars Angela Bassett as Tina and Laurence Fishburne as her abusive husband Ike Turner.

-Adapted from Tina Turner's autobiography I, Tina (1986), the film follows her life from a rural upbringing to her rise to stardom, along with her abusive marriage to Ike Turner.

-What's Love Got to Do with It premiered in Los Angeles on June 6, 1993 and was theatrically released by Touchstone Pictures on June 25, 1993.
-Although Tina Turner and Ike Turner were not happy with the accuracy of the film, it was a critical and commercial success.
-It grossed $61 million on a $15 million budget.
+What's Love Got to Do with It premiered in Los Angeles on June 6, 1993, and was theatrically released by Touchstone Pictures on June 25, 1993.
+Although the Turners disapproved of its inaccuracies, the film was critically and commercially successful, grossing $61 million on a $15 million budget.
 For their performances, Bassett and Fishburne received nominations at the 66th Academy Awards for Best Actress and Best Actor.
 Bassett also won the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.